GulsahDuzgun/React/07 - How React Works/README.md

 > - _Necessary whenever the side effect keeps happenning after the component has been re-rendered or unmounted and also each effect should do only one thing!
 Use one useEffect hook for each side effect.
 This makes effects easier to clean up. ,_
 > - _The rules of Hooks:
 >   1 - Only call hooks at the top level of code: Do not call hooks inside conditionals, loops, nested functions or after an early return.
 This is necessary to ensure that hooks are always called in the same order.
->   2 - Only call hooks inside a function component or a custom hook
+>   2 - Only call hooks inside a function component or a custom hook ,_
->   ,_
+> - _Whenever initial state depends on some computation for example, reading data from local storage we can pass in a callback function like this instad of just a single value.
+This functions must be pure and accept no arguments.
+This process is sometimes called lazy evaluation.
+This callback function is only called on the initial render of the component on subsequent re-render it will simply be ignored. ,_
+> - _If we want to update state based on the current state, we can give the setter function a callback function that function is pure and returns the next state based on the current state.
+While updating state never mutate arrays or objects instead you must create new object or new array which incorporates the changes that you want to make. ,_
 >
 > #